 2009 Women Worth Watching

-Introduces the 2009 Women Worth Watching.
+Ilene H. Lang, President and CEO of Catalyst, Introduces the 2009 Women Worth Watching.

 Women in Leadership: Why Not?

-s Catalyst’s president and CEO, I’m often asked why we at catalyst think it’s so important to advocate for women’s advancement.
+As Catalyst’s president and CEO, I’m often asked why we at catalyst think it’s so important to advocate for women’s advancement.
 I answer that question with a question of my own: Why not?
 It’s the right thing and the smart thing to do.
 Catalyst studies demonstrate a direct correlation between women in senior leadership and better financial performance.

 But asking, “Why not?” isn’t just about financial outcomes.
 Women in leadership are proof of organizational meritocracy, where differences are valued and celebrated.
 These are organizations that are open to new ideas, foster innovation, and embrace more perspectives in decision-making.
 Perhaps most important, these are organizations where the decision-makers inside reflect the decision-makers outside in the marketplace.
 We know that women make or influence 80 percent of buying decisions.
 Reflecting them in senior management and on corporate boards shows a respect for customers, and that’s just good business.